 CDF – The Collider Detector at the Fermilab Tevatron

-In 1984, Bill moved to Illinois to work at Fermilab and join one of the largest and most exciting experiments in the world.
-The Collider Detector at Fermilab (CDF) is the first and largest detector at the Fermilab Tevatron, the world’s highest energy particle accelerator.
+In 1984, Bill moved to Illinois to work at Fermilab, joining a globally-recognized team working on the cutting edge of particle physics.
+The Collider Detector at Fermilab (CDF) is the first and largest detector at the Fermilab Tevatron, the world’s highest-energy particle accelerator.
 The goal of the experiment was to discover the identity and properties of the particles that make up the universe and to understand the forces and interactions between those particles.
 Bill designed and built significant parts of the original equipment, and Bill and his equipment participated in the discovery of the Top Quark, the heaviest known form of matter.

 Bill’s Integrated Circuit Designs

-In the early 1990’s Bill led the team that designed a new type of integrated circuit (computer chip) that allowed particle physics collisions to be measured with unprecedented speed and accuracy.
-Bill’s design is still being used at high energy physics experiments being built today.
+In the early 1990s Bill led the team that designed a new type of integrated circuit (computer chip) that allowed particle physics collisions to be measured with unprecedented speed and accuracy.
+Bill’s design is still being used in high energy physics experiments being built today.

 The silicon “chip” is about 2mm (3/32nd of an inch) in size and contains many thousands of transistors.
 A typical particle physics experiment will use thousands of these specialized chips.

 In 1994 Bill began working on Fermilab’s giant particle accelerators.
 During this time he managed several multi-million dollar accelerator construction and research projects.
 Bill was the co-inventor of Fermilab’s Antiproton Recycler Ring, the newest of Fermilab’s giant machines.
 Each time Fermilab’s machines operate, the particle beams go through over 500 magnets that Bill designed.